-3.8 Gravitational Swarm Intelligence (GSI)
+3.8 Gravitational Swarm for Graph Coloring (GS-GC)

-For completeness, a pseudo-code of the Gravitational Swarm Intelligence (GSI) algorithm for GCP is presented in Algorithm 3.7.
+For completeness, a pseudo-code of the Gravitational Swarm for Graph Coloring (GS-GC) algorithm for GCP is presented in Algorithm 3.8.
 Chapter 4 is devoted to a detailed description of the algorithm, as well as some convergence theoretical results.

-Algorithm 3.6 Particle Swarm Optimization
+Algorithm 3.7 Particle Swarm Optimization